 and with an exponent of -1:

 When dealing with exponents in the Interpolate extension, the order that you select the objects is important.
 In the examples above, the star-shaped path on the left was selected first, and the hexagon-shaped path on the right was selected second.

 View the result when the path on the right was selected first.
 The exponent in this example was set to 1:

-This parameter defines whether the group of paths that is generated by the effect includes a copy of the original paths that interpolate was applied on.
+This parameter defines whether the group of paths that is generated by the extension includes a copy of the original paths that interpolate was applied on.

-This parameter is one of the neat functions of the interpolate effect.
-It tells the effect to attempt to change the style of the paths at each step.
+This parameter is one of the neat functions of the interpolate extension.
+It tells the extension to attempt to change the style of the paths at each step.
 So if the start and end paths are different colors, the paths that are generated will incrementally change as well.

 Here is an example where the Interpolate Style function is used on the fill of a path: